Idi Amin: Legacy

-Gender historian Alicia Decker wrote that the "deeply embedded culture of militarism in Uganda is undoubtedly Amin's most enduring legacy."
+Gender historian Alicia Decker wrote that the "deeply embedded culture of militarism in Uganda is undoubtedly Amin's most enduring legacy".
 In the immediate aftermath of his deposition, war correspondent Al J Venter stated that Ugandans still spoke about Amin "with a certain amount of awe, now laced with venom".
 His reputation in Uganda has been viewed over the decades following his rule in more complex ways than in the international community.
 Some Ugandans have praised him as a "patriot" and supported his decision to expel Asians from the country.
 At the time of his death, he was particularly well-regarded in north-western Uganda.
-One of Amin's sons, Jaffar Remo, criticized the negative public perception of his father and called for a commission to investigate the veracity of the abuses committed under his rule.
+One of Amin's sons, Jaffar Remo, criticised the negative public perception of his father and called for a commission to investigate the veracity of the abuses committed under his rule.

+The Ugandan academic Mahmood Mamdani, himself a deportee of Idi Amin's expulsion of Ugandan Asians, asserted in 2025 that despite his brutality and extravagance, Amin was chiefly an anti-colonial moderniser who resisted the influence of the British Empire.
+He contrasted Amin's project to create a Black African country with Yoweri Museveni's appeals to tribalism and fragmentation of Uganda's national identity.
+Mamdani's conclusions were criticised by Ugandan author Arthur Gakwandi who argued that Mamdani appeared to mainly uplift Amin to denigrate Yoweri Museveni, downplaying contemporary reports regarding Amin's policies and unpopularity despite the arguments of "leading Ugandan historians who have portrayed Amin's rule as a dark chapter in Uganda's history".

 In popular culture

 During the 1970s, while Amin was at the height of his infamy, British comic actor John Bird starred on the album The Collected Broadcasts of Idi Amin, with lyrics based on Alan Coren's anti-Amin Punch columns.
 In 1975 the satirical single "Amazin' Man", from the album, was released on the Transatlantic label.
 The record stayed for 12 weeks in the Australian Singles Chart, peaking at number 26.

 A 1974 documentary film General Idi Amin Dada: A Self Portrait by director Barbet Schroeder was made with the support and participation of Idi Amin.
 Rise and Fall of Idi Amin (1981) is a Kenyan film that details the history of Idi Amin's reign.
-This film popularized many rumours about Amin's brutality, such as his alleged mutilation of one of his wives.
+This film popularised many rumours about Amin's brutality, such as his alleged mutilation of one of his wives.
 Amin is played by Joseph Olita, who reprised this role in Mississippi Masala (1991), a film about romance between African and Asian-Americans following Amin's 1972 expulsion of Asians from Uganda.

 Amin is the subject of English journalist Giles Foden's novel The Last King of Scotland (1998), which focuses on Idi Amin's Uganda through the eyes of a young Scottish physician.
 The book was adapted into a 2006 feature film, starring Forest Whitaker as Amin.
 For his performance, Whitaker was named the Best Lead Actor at the Academy Awards, BAFTA Awards, Screen Actors Guild Awards, Golden Globes and Critics Choice Movie Awards.